joao-borrego/gap/README.md

 sudo apt install protobuf-compiler
 ```

-The pattern generation tool depends on OpenCV.
+The pattern generation tool depends on OpenCV, as well as some debug tools.

 ### Compilation